-- Skin contact with the material may be harmful; systemic effects may resultfollowing absorption. - This material can cause inflammation of the skin oncontact in some persons. - The material may accentuate any pre-existing dermatitis condition. - Open cuts, abraded or irritated skin should not be exposed to this material. - Entry into the blood-stream, through, for example, cuts, abrasions or lesions, may produce systemic injury with harmful effects.
-Examine the skin prior to the use of the material and ensure that any external damage is suitably protected.
+- There is some evidence to suggest that this material can cause inflammation of the skin on contact in some persons. - Open cuts, abraded or irritated skin should not be exposed to this material. - Entry into the blood-stream, through, for example, cuts, abrasions or lesions, may produce systemic injury with harmful effects.
+Examine the skin prior to the use of the material and ensure that any external damage is suitably protected. - This material is a photosensitizer.
+Certain individuals working with this substance may show allergic reaction of the skin under sunlight.
+This results in sensitivity to sunburn (may be severe) unless protective covering and 15+PF sunscreen are used.
+Responses may vary from sunburn-like effects to swelling and blistering lesions.